ewenet/note/README.md

 # note
-Just a notebook for me.
+Hello Git!
+This is just a notebook for me.
+If you r interested in me, please contact with me by email apisit-lee@outlook.com.

+:)